To have a dog’s life—“tener una vida de perro”in Spanish—or to be going through a difficult and trying situation. That’s the figurative meaning.

 And the squares and flowerbeds remain well-maintained despite your visits?

-Fitz: Affirmative.
-Our owners always carry a bottle of water filled with soap or spray detergent.
-That's the rule here.
-Gaditans love their city and they respect it.
-The streets, squares and flowerbeds are always dachshund-clean.
-In fact, that's how you recognize a toutouriste - they don't have their bottle and their owners don't clean up their urine stains.
+Fitz: That’s right.
+Our owners always carry a water bottle filled with soap or detergent to spray around.
+That’s the rule here.
+The people of Cadiz love their city and respect it.
+Whether it’s the streets, the squares, or the flower beds, everything is always spotless.
+In fact, that’s how you spot the “dog tourists”—they don’t have their bottles, and their owners don’t clean up after them.

-Anne Hidalgo is from the province of Cadiz, she should know...
-There's no need to make a fuss with the water from the Seine, there's seawater, hehe.
+Anne Hidalgo, the former mayor of Paris, is originally from the province of Cádiz—she should have known… No need to make a big deal out of it or fuss over water from the Seine—there’s always seawater, hehe.

 Yes, all roads lead to the sea in Cadiz, but are you allowed to swim?